jphong125/stellaapic/Writerside/topics/Session-Expired.md

 system due to long inactivity or game closing.

 The method is optional and is not sent to the Casino Operator by default.
-In case Casino Operator needs this method to be sent, they should ask the Lucky Monaco’s Technical Support for additional configuration
+In case Casino Operator needs this method to be sent, they should ask the Lucky Monaco’s team member when performing the integration.

 ## API URL